simondotm/vgm-packer/README.md

 See `vgmplayer.asm` for more information.

 #### Memory Requirements
-The Huffman enabled decoder requires 19 zero page vars.
+The standard decoder requires 8 zero page vars and ~740 bytes of code ram.

-The non-Huffman enabled decoder requires 8 zero page vars.
+The Huffman enabled decoder requires 19 zero page vars and ~924 bytes of code ram.

 Both decoders require a 2Kb page aligned workspace ram buffer which can be passed to the decoder via `vgm_init()`.